How to Get a Trapezius Knot Release

 Keep your upper traps relaxed, improve your posture, and move more

-Furthermore, the NUCKLE can be used to release tension in your neck at the base of your skull and also around your chest and shoulders.
+The Nuckle can also be used to release tension in your neck at the base of your skull and also around your chest and shoulders.
 Releasing all of these areas can help you use the proper muscles to improve your posture and reduce the stress that builds up in your upper traps.

 Lastly, get up and move your body more.
 Even when sitting at your desk in “perfect posture” for 8+ hours, your muscles can still become tight.
 Your upper traps are constantly working to stabilize your head, neck, and shoulders as you have your arms out in front of you.